SuperBook Weekend Adventure

 About the Event

 It’s kickoff time!
-Time for two great teams of authors to give book enthusiasts and reading fans the experience of a lifetime, complete with national anthem (sung by none other than classically-trained singer and internationally renowned author Kate Quinn!), half-time show, four quarters of excitement, crowd-pleasing food, and maybe even some memorable commercials and a tale-gating party, scheduled to take place aboard the luxurious and historic Queen Mary in Long Beach, California, on Saturday, February 1, 2020..
+Time for two great teams of authors to give book enthusiasts and reading fans the experience of a lifetime, complete with national anthem (sung by none other than classically-trained singer and internationally renowned author Kate Quinn!), four quarters of excitement, crowd-pleasing food, and Friday night Tale Gate reception (tickets sold separately) scheduled to take place aboard the luxurious and historic Queen Mary in Long Beach, California, on Saturday, February 1, 2020.

 And of course, no Adventure by the Book would be complete without lots of excitement and fun.
 Your ticket includes: